swfsql/ovrt-sys/README.md

 And then re/start ovrt.

+You may also open [that link](https://swfsql.github.io/ovrt-sys/) in your browser, but it will fail when trying to call a function that would have been defined by ovrt itself.

 ## Offline Build Testing

 You'll need a [rust nightly toolchain](https://www.rust-lang.org/tools/install), [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/prerequisites/index.html) (no need to install anything related to npm) and a file server such as [http](https://github.com/thecoshman/http#installation).